Your Complete Solution To Aluminum Die Casting in China

 Receive advice directly from engineering consultants for your Aluminum Die Casting coating parts.
 Our suggestions and solutions are based on your CAD and Step drawings.

-SUNRISE SURFACE FINISHING- THE COMPLETE FAQ GUIDE
+SURFACE FINISHING- THE ULTIMATE FAQ GUIDE

 There are metal products surrounding us everywhere.
 Some are shiny while others are matte.
 Almost every metallic surface carries a different kind of look and feel.
 For example, steel is shiny and aesthetically pleasing while aluminum is often sturdy and less shiny.
-The finished look is dependent on surface finish.
+The finished look is dependent on the surface finish.

 - What is surface finishing?